DIY Valentine hearts made from any craft supplies, for free!

 Learn how to make these charming rustic hearts for Valentine's Day with bark, twine, burlap, buttons, plus!
 Click for full tutorial with many ideas! #valentinesday #hearts #valentines #funkyjunkinteriors #repurpose

 Super quirky, but so much fun!
+So let’s do a little decorating with them next!

 A rustic burlap Valentine heart with brown buttons used as home decor.

 I think this burlap Valentine heart is my favorite, with coordinating brown buttons!
+It’s placed inside a galvanized bucket filled with dried hydrangeas.

 Pinned Valentine hearts on a DIY burlap bulletin board.

-These little rustic Valentine hearts look very cute pinned onto this rustic bulletin board (tutorial here) too!
+And these little rustic Valentine hearts look very cute pinned onto this rustic bulletin board (tutorial here) too!

 Quite honestly, these little rustic Valentine hearts were just an excuse to make something seasonal and not have to take it down anytime soon!
+And I’m so glad I did.
+I just love looking at them no matter where they are tucked!

 Learn how to make this reclaimed wood coffee heart sign from scrap wood! #valentinesday #hearts